enqueuer-land/enqueuer/docs/README.md

         -   expect: json.key
             toBeEqualTo: csv[0].key

-It get's even better.
+It gets even better.
-Due its fantastic plugin architecture design, you can extend its default modules and use any of [these](#plugins_list) plugins or event [write your own](https://github.com/enqueuer-land/plugin-scaffold) to parse however you want.
+Due to its fantastic plugin architecture design, you can extend its default modules and use any of [these](#plugins_list) plugins or event [write your own](https://github.com/enqueuer-land/plugin-scaffold) to parse however you want.
-The built-in modules for object parsers are: "'json'", "'yml'", "'csv'" and "'file'".
+The built-in modules for object parsers are: `json`, `yml`, `csv` and `file`.
-Run "'$ nqr -e'" to see available ones.
+Run `$ nqr -e` to see available ones.

 #### example